Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 "You realize that the scope of what you're proposing here is pretty ambitious."

 "I think it's perfectly reasonable.
-It ticks all of the boxes---we get what we want, they get what they want, even the government gets what it wants.
+It ticks all of the boxes-we get what we want, they get what they want, even the government gets what it wants.
 Everybody walks away happy," she said.